astrojose/astrojose-web/content/blog/welcome-to-cli/index.md

 Like other technical skills, understanding and getting started with Commandline Interface can be daunting.
 But it becomes straight-forward when you take some time and get use to it.

 ### What is commandline interface(CLI)
->"In the beginning ... there was a commandline" - Johnson Stephenson
+>"In the beginning ... there was a commandline" - Johnson Stephenson f

 Commandline interface is the way of intereacting with the computer by typing comnands that are then interpreted as instructions to specific task to be performed(hence, command).
 In early computers, commandline interface(cli) was a primary method of interaction which was then preceeded by dominance of graphical interface.